 If an Invoice is not paid within few days of the due date, we might send one or more reminder emails.
 They are just that, reminders.

-At the first day of the next month, the system will send an overdue reminder email, which is in addition to the other Invoices.
+A month later, the system will send an overdue reminder email, which is in addition to the other Invoices.
 During this time period we will likely have made some efforts to contact the customer.
 Email is always our preferred means of communication, but if that does not produce results we may have to move on to texts, phone calls, and letters.

 It takes time and effort to ‘chase’ someone for payment.
 We very much dislike having to do it when the situation comes up.